 Gear up to explore auditorium design alternatives so you can add your logo/logos or customize virtual posters as needed.

-With design in place, it’s time to piece together the virtual career fair content.
+With your design in place, it’s time to piece together the online career fair content.
 Content mediums vary; the virtual platform accommodates various formats including document downloads, video streaming, picture galleries, and live or pre-recorded webinars as its core staples.

 i) Booth images, logo and banners: Select high-resolution JPEG or PNG images or messages you would like displayed (and associated URLs if they are to be linked to a website)